Traditions of the Dark Months

 at historic Montgomery’s Inn

-Featuring renowned performers
+Featuring stellar performers

 AS Byatt’s prize-winning novel Possession included stories of the fairy Melusina and other bewitching characters, and our evening will take you beyond King Arthur into the lesser-known realms of these rich and spellbinding tales.